chendaniely/2021-11-02-git_basics/README.md

     - `git checkout main`: to back to main branch
     - `git switch main`, `git checkout master`: might do the same thing

+# Remotes

+GitHub is an example of a remote